mooreryan/color_tree/README.md

 	clean_headers sequences.fa > seqs.clean.fa

+### Coloring issues ###

+Occasionally FigTree will color things when you haven't specifically asked it to do so.
+This is likely due to you having colored branches or taxa names with similar rules in the same session.
+Regardless, restart FigTree and try again.

 ### Importing into FigTree ###

+IMPORTANT

 When opening the nexus file in FigTree, make sure to leave the label name as `label`, so the bootstrap labels will be colored black and not